“Pain?” the monk asked as the bamboo needle repeatedly pierced my flesh and my Sak Yant begun to take shape.

 3: Yantra’s started in Chaing Mai –Sak Yant’s began with the Lanna Kingdom as a way to protect warriors in battle.

-The Lanna Kingdom is modern day Chiang Mai.
+The Lanna Kingdom is modern day Chiang Mai, easily the best place to visit in Thailand..
 Getting a Sak Yant in Chaing Mai means participating in an ancient Thai tradition right where it started.

 1- They have a good relationship with the monk.
 The monk doesn’t speak English and prefers to deal with people he knows.
 The guides know the monk well and will provide you will the best Sak Yant experience possible.